Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display dimensions/README.md

 ## How to use the sample

 When the sample loads, it will automatically display the map containing dimension features from the mobile map package.
-The name of the dimension layer containing the dimension features is displayed in the controls box.
-Control the visibility of the dimension layer with the "Dimension Layer visibility" check box, and apply a definition expression to show dimensions greater than or equal to 450m in length using the "Definition Expression" check box.
+Control the visibility of the dimension layer and apply a definition expression to show dimensions greater than or equal to 450m in length using the toggles.

-**Note**: the minimum scale range of the sample is set to 1:35000 to maintain readability of the dimension features.
+**Note**: The minimum scale range of the sample is set to 1:40,000 to maintain readability of the dimension features.

 ## How it works

 1. Create a `MobileMapPackage` specifying the path to the .mmpk file.
-2. Load the mobile map package (mmpk) with `mmpk.loadAsync()`.
+2. Load the mobile map package (mmpk).
-3. After the mmpk successfully loads, get the map from the mmpk and add it to the map view: `mapView.setMap(mmpk.getMaps().get(0))`.
+3. After the mmpk successfully loads, get the map from the mmpk and add it to the map view.
-4. Loop through the map's layers to find the `DimensionLayer` and set the name of the layer to the UI with `dimensionLayer.getName()`.
+4. Loop through the map's layers to find the `DimensionLayer`.
-5. Control the dimension layer's visibility with `dimensionLayer.setVisible(boolean)` and set a definition expression with `dimensionLayer.setDefinitionExpression(String)`.
+5. Control the dimension layer's visibility with the `isVisible` property and set a definition expression using the `definitionExpression` property.

 ## Relevant API